Limit the study area

 ArcGIS Pro opens.
 It contains a list of project templates under the heading New.

-- In the Create a New Project window, change Name to SDG_Japan.
+- In the Create a New Project window, for Name, type SDG_Japan.
 Click OK.

 A blank map project opens in ArcGIS Pro.
 Depending on your organization's settings, the default extent may vary.
 First, you'll change the basemap to one that will emphasize your data.